-In Scotland, sellers must also provide a Home Report, comprising an energy performance certificate, a survey and a property questionnaire.
-Once you/your solicitor has checked this, you can decide whether to make a bid.
+In Scotland, sellers must also provide a Home Report, containing an energy performance certificate, a survey and a property questionnaire.
+Once you or your solicitor has checked this, you can decide whether to make a bid.

-Your conveyancer will exchange contracts with the seller’s conveyancer, and you’ll hand over your deposit for the house.
-The agreement is now legally binding, and you will need buildings insurance in place at this point.
-As mentioned above, in Scotland this will need to be done on conclusion of missives.
+Your solicitor or licensed conveyancer will exchange contracts with the seller’s conveyancer, and you’ll hand over your deposit for the house.
+The agreement is now legally binding, and you’ll need buildings insurance in place at this point.

 As part of exchanging contracts, a completion date will be agreed.
 The time it takes to complete is agreed between you and the seller.
-Completion dates are often set 2 weeks after exchange, but it could be as little as 1 day or there may be hold-ups if a chain is involved.
+Completion dates are often set 2 weeks after exchange, but it could be as little as 1 day.
+There may, however, be hold-ups if you're in a chain.